nusrat-rahman490/Intel-GPU-Software-Validation-Project/README.md

 - **Memory Usage (MB)** — tracks how much GPU memory is consumed
 - **Temperature (°C)** — monitors GPU heat behavior

-It demonstrates analytical thinking, regression identification, and data summarization — all key skills for validation and data analysis roles.

 ---

 ## 🧠 Objective